maxproske/learn-aws/README.md

 ## Cool Things

-- Auto-scale servers across multiple availability zones and without Kubernetes
+- You can use Auto Scaling Groups to automatically scale servers across multiple availability zones, and without Kubernetes
 - Good to know how companies that exclusively use AWS function
 - Their managed Kubernetes (EKS) allows you to use serverless (Fargate) for burst workloads.